-Hayward explosion expected to take center stage as supervisors meeting
+Hayward explosion takes center stage at supervisors meeting

-A gas pipeline explosion in a neighborhood near Hayward is expected to be a central topic at Tuesday's meeting of the Alameda County Board of Supervisors.
+A gas pipeline explosion in a neighborhood near Hayward was a central topic at Tuesday's meeting of the Alameda County Board of Supervisors.

-Residents who live along East Lewelling Boulevard plan to attend the meeting to raise safety concerns following last week’s explosion, which shook the surrounding neighborhood.
+Two dozen residents who live along East Lewelling Boulevard attended the meeting to raise safety concerns following last week’s explosion, which shook the surrounding neighborhood.

 Investigators say six people were injured in the explosion, including three PG&E workers.
 Three buildings were destroyed.